Joseph Duffy (fighter): Boxing career

 Despite knowing from an early age that he wanted to be a MMA fighter, Duffy said "I always wondered how I would get on in boxing".
 He continued "it was never something I thought about pursuing.
 I had never boxed, even at amateur, until a few years ago".
 Duffy cited "the opportunity to work with one of the best coaches in the boxing world" as the main reason for his switch, and the chance "to spar with some of the best fighters in the world; James DeGale, Andy Lee, George Groves, Chris Eubank, Jr.", something he deemed "priceless".
 The decision was then made even easier, with Duffy explaining "I was fortunate enough to have sponsors to back me as well.
 That took care of the financial worries".

 When reflecting on the experience, he stated "More than anything, I’m a person who doesn’t want to have any regrets.
 When I’m old I want to be able to say that I gave it a go.
 That’s what it was.
 I got to fight professionally and I got to spar with some of the best fighters in the world".

 Mixed martial arts career

 Duffy started his career as a welterweight, fighting in various regional promotions across the UK and Ireland.
-Duffy defeated the former UFC two-weight champion, Conor McGregor, and Northern Irishman Norman Parke, who later went on to the join the UFC.
+Duffy defeated the former UFC two-division champion, Conor McGregor, and Northern Irishman Norman Parke, who later went on to the join the UFC.
 It was after this fight that Duffy signed with Cage Warriors, the biggest MMA promotion in Europe.